port-labs/port-docs/docs/create-self-service-experiences/setup-backend/github-workflow/examples/kubernetes/change-replica-count.md

 ---
-sidebar_position: 5
+sidebar_position: 2
 ---

 import PortTooltip from "/src/components/tooltip/tooltip.jsx";

-# Rollback ArgoCD Deployment
+# Change Deployment Replica Count

-In this guide, we will create a self-service action in Port that executes a GitHub workflow to rollback an ArgoCD deployment.
-The rollback involves updating the deployment manifest with a new container image and creating a Github pull request (PR) for it.
+In this guide, we will create a self-service action in Port that executes a GitHub workflow to change the number of replica counts in a kubernetes deployment.
+The workflow involves updating the deployment manifest with the new replica count(s) and creating a Github pull request (PR) for it.
 The workflow can optionally merge the PR when enabled.

 ## Prerequisites
 1. Install Port's GitHub app by clicking [here](https://github.com/apps/getport-io/installations/new)
-2. This guide assumes the presence of a `Service` and `Image` blueprint representing your repository where ArgoCD lives and your container image
+2. This guide assumes the presence of a `Service` blueprint representing the repository where ArgoCD or Kubernetes workload lives
-3. A repository to contain your ArgoCD deployment manifest and action resources i.e. the github workflow file
+3. A repository to contain your deployment manifest and action resources i.e. the github workflow file

-Below you can find the JSON for the `Service` and `Image` blueprints required for the guide:
+Below you can find the JSON for the `Service` blueprint required for the guide:

 <details>
 <summary><b>Service blueprint (click to expand)</b></summary>